Kapten Boat Collars have passed survey every time

 Kapten Boat Collars meet the strict National Standard for Commercial Vessels, and all the criteria outlined in NSCV-020, (Part C, Section 6, Subsection 6B, chapter 10).

 (10.3.1 - general characteristics):

 b) Structurally stable under service conditions; and

 c) Chemically inert in relation to structural materials with which it is in contact or other substances with which the buoyancy component is likely to be in contact.

-Many customers who use hire-boats are not familiar with driving boats or aware of how careful they must be when moving around so as not to tip it, causing dangerous situations.
-Statistics show that commercial hire boats hold the highest percentage of accidents due to collisions with other boats, customers' falling overboard and accidental groundings.
+Statistics show that commercial hire boats hold the highest percentage of accidents due to collisions with other vessels, customers falling overboard and accidental groundings.

 - @ Tallebudgera Beach School, Tallebudgera, QLD

 - Boats used as tenders/guide boats to little sailing yachts used by the children at the camps.

 - 1 @ Noosa Luxury Afloat (Houseboat Hire), Noosa, QLD